New York Style Pizza

 Day 2: Make the dough.

-Mix the pizza flour and water, allow to rest for 30 mins.
-Add the poolish and mix until combined, follow with yeast and when that has incorporated mix in the salt.
-Finish by drizzling the olive oil into the mixer until a smooth silky dough has formed.
-This should take 4-8 minutes depending on the mixer.
+Mix the pizza flour and water, and allow to rest for 30 mins.
+Add the poolish and mix until combined, follow with yeast and when that has been incorporated mix in the salt.
+Finish by drizzling the olive oil into the mixer until a smooth, silky dough has formed.
+This should take 4-8 minutes, depending on the mixer.

 Day 3: Use your Dough.